 Today she’s got 10 fabulously fun ways to keep your littles active and happy with our friend the beach ball.
 Enjoy!

-Will this Winter ever end?
-I am so ready for Spring I can taste it.
+Will this rainy spring ever end?
+I am so ready for summer I can taste it.

 Regardless of where you live, or what season it is, there are ALWAYS days that need to be spent inside.
-And those are the days that tend to drive us crazy as Moms.
+And those are the days that tend to drive us crazy as parents and grandparents.
 Am I right?

 Enter the beach ball.